cmu-sei/juneberry/docs/specs/model_configuration_specification.md

         ]
     }
     "model_architecture": {
-        "module": <Fully qualified class name to the model architecture class>, "args": <Data structure passed to the model construction using keyword expansion>, "previous_model": <OPTIONAL: name of model directory from which to load weights before training>, },
+        "fqcn": <Fully qualified class name to the model architecture class>, "kwargs": <Data structure passed to the model construction using keyword expansion>, "previous_model": <OPTIONAL: name of model directory from which to load weights before training>, },
     "model_transforms" : [ <array of plugins - see below> ],